How To Install Solar Panel On RV Roof & Connect To Battery

 Renogy 20 amp fuse block on the positive cable that goes between the battery and charge controller.

-2. Connect All Cables to the Charge Controller
+Step 2: Connect the Charge Controller

-After you set up the cables that connect the batteries and make sure they can reach you can connect them to the proper terminals on the solar charge controller.
+After you set up the cables that connect the batteries and make sure they can reach, you can connect them to the proper terminals on the solar charge controller.

 Make sure you thread the cables through the electrical box first.
+Learned that one the hard way when I had to disconnect everything and start over.

 solar panel and battery cable connected to a solar charge controller